KatariinaParnanen/epicPCR_analysis/README.md

 ```

 ### Remove 3' adapter from R1 and 5' adapter from R2
 (The reverse complement of the 16S (785R) primer's adapter is removed from R1 using option -a and the reverse complement of the ARG primer (F3) adapter is removed from the R2 using option -A. Make sure to check that you don't have any adapter sequences left from the multiqc report.
-Sometimes using a shorter universal Illumina adapter sequence in -A is needed.
-If you see that R2 has adapters left, change the command so that the parameter for  R2 primer revoval is -A AGATCGGAAGAG
+Sometimes using a shorter universal Illumina adapter sequence in -A is needed, like in this case it seems to work better for the R2 reads.
+If need to use the longer format, change the command so that the parameter for  R2 primer revoval is -A ATCTACACTCTTTCCCTACACGACGCTCTTCCGATCT

 ```

 while read list; do cutadapt ./$list"1_001.fastq" ./$list"2_001.fastq" \
--a  AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -A ATCTACACTCTTTCCCTACACGACGCTCTTCCGATCT  \
+-a  AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -A AGATCGGAAGAG  \
 -o ./$list"1_001_adapter_trimmed.fastq" -p $list"2_001_adapter_trimmed.fastq" \
 ;done<read_base &> cutadapt_out_adapter_trimmed